-Between January 1, 2021 and December 31, 2021, the adopted land use plan map for Kenosha County had 29 amendments.
-This included twelve amendments within the City of Kenosha, three amendments within the Village of Bristol, six amendments within the Village of Pleasant Prairie, one amendment within the Village of Salem Lakes, one amendment within the Village of Somers and six amendments within the unincorporated areas of Kenosha County (Towns of Brighton, Paris, Randall, Somers and Wheatland).
+Between January 1, 2021 and December 31, 2021, the adopted land use plan map for Kenosha County had 27 amendments.
+This included twelve amendments within the City of Kenosha, two amendments within the Village of Bristol, six amendments within the Village of Pleasant Prairie, one amendment within the Village of Somers and six amendments within the unincorporated areas of Kenosha County (Towns of Brighton, Paris, Randall, Somers and Wheatland).